stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 **Remember: Low/NO Sugar, No Soy, Moderate Sodium, High Fat, Low Carbs, More Veggies, More Meat, More Water, More Fiber, Fewer Fruits, More Eggs and Less Frequently(One Meal A Day, One And A Half Meals A Day, Intermittent Fasting, Autophagy**)

-**Also Remember: More Sun, More Fermented Foods, More Movement/Exercise.**
+**Also Remember More Sun, More Fermented Foods, More Movement/Exercise.**

 {{< articlepreview "/post/mini-self-improvement-framework-for-everyone" >}}